devchallenges-io/curriculum/3-javascript/1-javascript/3-js-functions.md

 - After the specified delay (2 seconds in this case), the timer in the Web API completes, and the callback function is added to the task queue.
 - The event loop continuously checks the call stack.
 Since it is empty at this point, it takes the first callback function from the task queue and pushes it onto the call stack.
 - The callback function `console.log("Inside setTimeout")` is executed and printed to the console.

-By understanding the event loop, you can effectively manage asynchronous tasks in JavaScript and ensure that your code runs smoothly without blocking the main thread.

 ## Conclusion